-Available through the Museum Shop of Dumbarton Oaks are two additional items, the exhibition catalogue, Juggling the Middle Ages, written and edited by Jan M. Ziolkowski and Alona Bach (now available for consultation freely online), and a reprint of José María Souvirón, El juglarcillo de la Virgen, illustrated by Roser Bru, from 1942, reprinted in 2018 with a preface by Ziolkowski.
+The exhibition catalogue, Juggling the Middle Ages, written and edited by Jan M. Ziolkowski and Alona Bach is now available for consultation freely online.
+Other spinoffs from the project were a José María Souvirón, El juglarcillo de la Virgen, illustrated by Roser Bru, from 1942, reprinted in 2018 with a preface by Ziolkowski.
 Last but not least is Max Bolliger, Jacob the Juggler, Based on a French Legend from the Thirteenth Century, illustrated by Štěpán Zavřel, translated from the German by Ziolkowski (Trieste, Italy: bohem press Italia, 2018).

 Medieval Latin at Harvard